On this page

 Trial permanently discontinued after one participant died from myocardial infarction ~3 hours after the 11th dose.
 Attending physician attributed death to underlying asymptomatic coronary artery disease.
 No efficacy results were ever published.

-Both Phase I studies were published in the Journal of Clinical Endocrinology & Metabolism (JCEM) by Teichman et al.[2][3] The Phase II trial was registered as NCT00267527 but predated mandatory results reporting, and no data was ever published.[7]
+Both Phase I studies were published in the Journal of Clinical Endocrinology & Metabolism (JCEM) in 2006 — the single-dose study by Teichman et al. and the multiple-dose study by Ionescu and Frohman.[2][3]
+The Phase II trial was registered as NCT00267527 but predated mandatory results reporting, and no data was ever published.[7]

 About the Phase II death: This is the defining event in CJC-1295's history.
 A participant in the HIV lipodystrophy trial died from a myocardial infarction approximately 3 hours after receiving the 11th dose.
 The attending physician believed the death was caused by underlying, asymptomatic coronary artery disease — essentially a plaque rupture that would have happened regardless.
 ConjuChem permanently halted the trial and all CJC-1295 development.
 We cannot know with certainty whether CJC-1295 contributed to the event — but the observed vasodilatory effects and heart rate changes in Phase I participants mean cardiovascular effects cannot be fully ruled out.[8]